-Gartner recently released the highly anticipated 2020 version of its Magic Quadrant for Analytics and Business Intelligence Platforms.
+Gartner released the highly anticipated 2020 version of its Magic Quadrant for Analytics and Business Intelligence Platforms.
 We recap the report, looking at changes, what the future holds and, most important, where to focus and why as the BI and analytics space continues to evolve.

 This year’s Gartner report continued the trend from previous years.
 Visualization capabilities are now considered a commodity and key differentiators are augmented features.
 Must-haves are cloud support, machine learning, artificial intelligence (AI) and natural language query capabilities.